OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 ## How are Office Add-ins different from COM and VSTO add-ins?

 COM and VSTO add-ins are earlier Office integration solutions that run only in Office on Windows.
-Unlike COM and VSTO add-ins, Office Add-ins are web add-ins and don't involve code that runs on the user's device or in the Office client.
-For an Office Add-in, the application (for example, Excel), reads the add-in manifest and hooks up the add-in's custom ribbon buttons and menu commands in the UI.
+Unlike COM and VSTO add-ins, Office Add-ins are web add-ins: the application (for example, Excel), reads the add-in manifest and hooks up the add-in's custom ribbon buttons and menu commands in the UI.
 When needed, it loads the add-in's JavaScript and HTML code, which executes in the context of a browser or webview control in a sandbox.

 ![A four-quadrant diagram showing the focus areas for different Office extensibility solutions.
 Office Web Add-ins along with COM and VSTO add-ins target professional developers, while VBA targets end users.
 Office Web Add-ins are focused on cross-platform experiences and collaboration while COM and VSTO add-ins and VBA cater to the individual's experience on Windows.](../images/office-programmability-diagram.png)